-The Florida Keys Mosquito Control District and Oxitec Ltd. have begun the first stage of a pilot project using genetically modified male mosquitos to help control Aedes aegypti mosquitos.
+The Florida Keys Mosquito Control District and Oxitec Ltd. have have initiated the second phase of a pilot project using genetically modified male mosquitos to help control Aedes aegypti mosquitos.

 Some basic facts: